dfelinto/blender-manual/manual/modeling/geometry_nodes/text/string_to_curves.rst

 Overflow
    :Overflow:
-      Allows the text to use more space than the specified height.
-The width of the output is still constrained by the *Max Width* input though.
+      Wraps the text at the *Text Box Width*.
    :Scale To Fit:
-      Scales the text size to fit the width and height.
+      Scales the text size to fit the *Text Box Width* and *Text Box Height*.
    :Truncate:
       Only outputs text characters that fit within the width and height, based on the *Size* input.
       Any part of the string that did not fit is moved to the *Remainder* output.